mit-aera/FlightGoggles/README.md

 ![](Images/keyboard_controller.png)

 For joystick control, the joystick mode switch should be in mode `D`.
-To enabled joystick control, `LB` should be held.
+To enabled joystick control, `LT` should be held.
 Similar to Mode 2 RC Controllers, the left hand joystick controls thrust and yaw rate.
 The right hand joystick controls roll and pitch rate.